Otres Beach is a Cambodian resort town with a fabulous rustic charm and plentiful value family accommodation options

 Advance book your transportation around Cambodia

-There is development encroaching on Otres too.
-Already the concrete shells of high rises can be seen.
-There is a big question mark whether this sleepy seaside village will lose its charm.
+There is development encroaching on Otres, too.
+Already, the concrete shells of high rises can be seen.
+There is a big question mark is whether this sleepy seaside village will soon lose its charm.

 Until then, come to Otres!
 Enjoy it, keep it beautiful, clean and happy